LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic04-1-History.md

 [The Quest for Artificial Intelligence: A History of Ideas and Achievements](http://ai.stanford.edu/%7Enilsson/QAI/qai.pdf)&mdash;Nils J. Nilsson, Cambridge University Press, 2010.

+[Timeline of AI](https://www.theainavigator.com/ai-timeline)&mdash;an interactive timeline of the history of AI

 [^1]:The Entscheidungsproblem, which translates to "decision problem" in German, was a mathematical question proposed by David Hilbert in the early 1900s.
 It asked: "Is there a mechanical procedure (algorithm) that can decide whether any given statement in mathematics is true or false?"